Multi-resistant Gram-negative bacilli (MRGN)

 Management

-All patients infected or colonised with MRGN should be managed with transmission-based precautions.
-Hospitals should have a strategy for management of MRGN infection with practices adapted to suit the clinical setting.
-For example, management of patients identified with MRGN in intensive care may be different to management of a patient attending an outpatient department, where the risk of transmission and infection are much lower.
+Hospitals should have a strategy for management of MRGN colonisation and infection with practices adapted to suit the clinical setting.
+For example, management of patients identified with MRGN in an intensive care unit may be different to management of a patient attending an outpatient department, where the risk of transmission and infection are lower.

 Further information

-For further information on the management of patients with MRGN contact SA Health’s Infection Control Service.
+For further information see the MRGN guideline or contact SA Health’s Infection Control Service.